Shop on one of London’s major thoroughfares on Regent Street

 Eating Out

 Regent Street in central London, along with neighbouring Oxford Street and Bond Street are best known for their many shopping attractions, but there are also many intriguing places to eat.
-From world-class Michelin-starred restaurants led by famous chefs to laid-back Middle Eastern and Turkish locales, you will be spoilt for choice if you need to refuel in the midst of your shopping trip.
+From world-class Michelin-starred restaurants led by famous chefs to laid-back Middle Eastern and Turkish locales, you will be spoilt for choice if you need to refuel during your shopping trip.

 Leave your shopping bags to one side and make time to sample the many culinary delights of this part of London.